ramosmicael/VidyoConnector-cordova/README.md

 # VidyoIOCordovaPlugin

 This a Vidyo.io Android plugin for Cordova.
 This plugin is built using the Vidyo.io Android sample available @ https://vidyo.io.
-If you would like to build the plugin from scratch against a newer version of Vidyo.io sample, follow the procedure give below.

 - [How to use this plugin](#how-to-use)
 - [How to create this plugin from scratch](#how-to-create-this-plugin-from-scratch)